LeDeathAmongst/StarBot/starbot/cogs/spamatron/docs.md

 To use the `Spamatron` cog, follow these steps:

-1. Ensure you have Red-DiscordBot installed and running.
+1. Ensure you have StarBot installed and running.

-2. Add the `Spamatron` cog to your Red-DiscordBot instance.
+2. Add the `Spamatron` cog to your StarBot instance.
    [p]repo add ben-cogs https://github.com/BenCos17/ben-cogs/
     [p]cog install ben-cogs spamatron